av01d/fontpicker-jquery-plugin/README.md

 This plugin is released under the MIT license.
 It is simple and easy to understand and places almost no restrictions on what you can do with the code.
 [More Information](http://en.wikipedia.org/wiki/MIT_License)

-The development of this plugin was funded by [Zygomatic](https://www.zygomatic.nl/).
+The development of this component was funded by [Zygomatic](https://www.zygomatic.nl/).

 [⬆ back to top](#table-of-contents)